alexziskind1/workshop/docs/chapters/chapter5.md

   <b>Exercise</b>: Implementing the http calls
 </h4>

-For your convenience the `http` service is already injected into `FootballService` and the header with `apiKEY` is already configured.
+For your convenience the `http` service is already injected into `FootballService` and configured.

 #### Step 1 - Make it work